TheblueMan003/StarLight/README.md

 a.x = 0
 a += b
 ```
-Here is the list of possible operator overloading:
+Here is the list of possible operator overloading: (Left is the hidden method name, right is the operator)
 * `__set__`: `=`
 * `__add__`: `+=`
 * `__sub__`: `-=`